Millerlm012/MinecraftServerScripts/README.md

 # MinecraftServerScripts
-All scripts being used to ensure my personally hosted Minecraft server is healthy.
+All scripts being used to ensure my personally hosted Minecraft server is operational.

 This Minecraft server is running on an Ubuntu Server I personally set up.
 There will be a description of what the scripts basic functions are...
 - boot.sh -> creates a new detached terminal screen and start the server within it